gallochris/cbb-docs/hugo_source/content/four-factors/03-avoiding-turnovers.md

 On the other side of the ball, an opponent's ability to force turnovers can play into a team's turnover percentage or how it avoids turnovers.

-If a team has a bad turnover night, remember, it's likely equal parts of bad offense and good defense by the opponent.
+If a team has a bad turnover night, remember, it's likely equal parts bad offense and good defense by the opponent.

 [KenPom](http://kenpom.com/) estimates turnovers are influenced by the defense [less than 51% of the time](http://kenpom.com/blog/offense-vs-defense-turnover-percentage/).